Borr Drilling (BORR)

 AI Analysis | Feedback

-Borr Drilling (BORR) is an offshore drilling contractor that owns and operates a fleet of modern jack-up rigs.
-As such, it sells its services primarily to other companies, specifically major oil and gas exploration and production (E&P) companies, rather than to individuals.
+Borr Drilling (BORR) primarily sells its services to other companies, specifically oil and gas exploration and production companies.

 AI Analysis | Feedback